Logging on Important Instructions Regarding Password

 Filter Results By:

+The search results are further filtered / categorized by Bdlex under various heads making navigation easy for the user.
 The results are filtered / categorised under heads such as Court, Act, Keyword, Subject, Judge, Period etc. In one glance a user can know how the results are slotted across different heads and straight away access the one that is relevant to his research.

 Keywords are based on taxonomy.
 The filters display the keywords which are based on the subject of the search results.

+Save Search — This provides the option of saving your searches for future reference.
 Click on Save Search.
 Give the search result a name, “Save search as”, by which you may recognize the search at a future date.
+The searches are saved on Bdlex servers.
+For e.g. here we have the saved the search with “child custody” name.

 To access your saved searches, go to My Home page using the tab in top bar.